stevenmwise/stevenmwise.github.io/index.md

 ### Favorite (Mostly Maths) Quotes

+"All science is either physics or stamp collecting." --Ernest Rutherford

+"The currency of approximation is derivatives." -- (I learned of this quote from Ohannes Karakashian.
+I am still working to find the originator.)

+"The Axiom of Choice is obviously true, the well-ordering principle obviously false, and who can tell about Zorn's lemma?" -- Jerry Bona

 "There is nothing more practical than a good theory." -- Ludwig Boltzmann.

-"... democracy is the worst form of Government except for all those other forms that have been tried ..." -- Winston Churchill
+"[D]emocracy is the worst form of Government except for all those other forms that have been tried." -- Winston Churchill

 "No self-respecting architect leaves the scaffolding in place after completing his building." -- Carl Friedrich Gauss